LeafSystemDistributionProject/.github/profile/README.md

 OLIB is short name of Operachi's Lightiweight Library.

-Our goal is to create OLIB, an ONIX with a hybrid kernel that would be lightweight and not be bloatware.
+Our goal is to create OLIB, an ONIX with a hybrid kernel that would be lightweight, embedded and not be bloatware.

 - Team ONIX
 # Todo